 Textbooks and Course Materials

 Students are responsible for providing their own textbooks and required course materials by the first day of a course.

 All transfer determinations are officially made by the Registrar.
 Any other assessments should be considered preliminary.
 See also the page on Lifetime Learning Credit.

 Undergraduate / Graduate Dual Credit

 Students in the Bachelor of Science in Interdisciplinary Studies program may complete up to 17 graduate credits at Maranatha to apply toward both the Bachelor’s degree and a future graduate degree.
-For courses taken through the Seminary, students must have completed the undergraduate courses (or their equivalents) of Old Testament Survey, New Testament Survey, Baptist Heritage, Christian Life and Leadership, Bible Doctrine 1, and Bible Doctrine 2 before taking graduate-level courses.
+For courses taken through the Seminary, students must have completed the undergraduate courses (or their equivalents) of Old Testament Survey, New Testament Survey, Baptist Heritage, Christian Life, Leadership, and Evangelism, Bible Doctrine 1, and Bible Doctrine 2 before taking graduate-level courses.
 During the first session of Seminary studies, the student must complete “GST 510, Prolegomena” as a prerequisite to other graduate courses.